Hradkafeira/straycat/README.rst

         10 or "normalize_slang"
         11 or "date_removal"

-Automate text preprocessing with only one method
+Automate text preprocessing with call one method
 ************************************************
 ::